Board of Directors

 Mary Mackay

-Currently, Mary serves as an Associate Executive Director at the 60,000-member American Library Association, overseeing publishing.
-Mary has worked in publishing and educational organizations in France, Japan, and her native England.
-Her expertise is in communications, marketing, and helping non-profit organizations flourish financially.
+Mary spent her career in publishing, education, and library-related organizations, most recently serving as an Associate Executive Director at the 60,000-member American Library Association.
+Before moving to the US, she lived and worked in France, Japan, and her native England.
+Her expertise is in communications, marketing, and helping non-profit organizations flourish financially, and she currently serves as chair for the fundraising committee for the Freedom to Read Foundation.
 Mary has always been engaged in music—as an amateur participant (choral singing and studying harpsichord with Chicago early musician Jason Moy), as an enthusiastic audience member, and as a board member.
 She travels widely with her husband, but closer to home, loves making the most of Chicago’s endless cultural and outdoor activities.
 Like other board members, Mary was impressed by how quickly Haymarket made its mark on the Chicago music scene, and was drawn to it by the energetic professionalism and exuberant productions with outstanding performers, music, sets, and costumes.
 She is inspired by the vision for Haymarket’s future, and welcomes the chance to work with committed and creative experts who have a gift for focusing on excellence and growth while perpetuating artistic joy.
+Her favorite HOC memories include early productions in the intimate and informal Mayne Stage setting and recent triumphs on the stage at the Jarvis Opera Hall.

 Douglas Walter

 Doug is an enthusiast of early Baroque music and welcomes the opportunity to help bring such music to Chicago and the greater national and international musical community.
 He believes that Haymarket is ideally positioned to bring Baroque opera treasures, many of them little known, to this greater community, and he values the opportunity to help build Haymarket Opera’s capacity in order to realize that goal.
 Doug’s professional background is in law and finance (Harvard College and Law School), and he formerly was a partner in the international law firm, Jones Day.
 Currently, he and his wife, Pam, are active board members and supporters of several other wonderful organizations: the Brain Research Foundation (Doug) and Chicago Shakespeare Theatre and the Illinois Institute of Technology (Pam) and have had long time involvement with the Founders’ Council of the Field Museum and other organizations.
 Pam and Doug spend a major part of the year in Italy, at their second home in the countryside outside Arezzo, where they are active olive farmers.
-They also participate in local Arezzo activities, most importantly the restoration of a major altarpiece by Pietro Lorenzetti (1320), which they fondly hope will be available for the rest of the world to admire at a very important exhibition of Sienese art of the 1300's, scheduled to open in October 2024 at the Metropolitan Museum in New York and in the spring of 2025 at the National Gallery London.
+They also participate in local Arezzo activities, most importantly the restoration of a major altarpiece by Pietro Lorenzetti (1320), which they are pleased to report is now be available for the rest of the world to admire at a very important exhibition of Sienese art of 1300-1350, which opened in October 2024 at the Metropolitan Museum in New York.
+The altarpiece will travel in the spring of 2025 at the National Gallery London, and then return to Arezzo, where it had been for 700 years.

 Michael Young